orware/jdatabaseoracle-tests/README.md

 # jdatabaseoracle-tests
 A collection of tests that can be run against the HR schema built-in to the free Oracle Express Edition 11g

+### Joomla Testing

+The index.php file here is meant to be used as a temporary replacement for the templates/protostar index.php file that way you can simply open up your Joomla site and see the results collected at the bottom of your screen.

+You can switch between the PDO and OCI8 versions within the index.php file on line 233.

+NOTE: That OCI8 is probably only supported on PHP 7 and higher, but if you still have PHP 5.6 you can try out both more easily.

 ### Before you get started

 I'm assuming that you have the Oracle Instant Client (32-bit version, since XAMPP won't work with the 64-bit one currently):